harshturna/All-Things-Web/README.md

 # All-things-Web
-Repo of small projects, art etc. View the results here - https://codepen.io/harshturna
+Repo of small projects, CSS art, assets etc. View (some) of the results here - https://codepen.io/harshturna